knowledgetranslation/process/how_to_make_a_quality_website.md

 lint
 :	“In computer programming, lint was the name originally given to a particular program that flagged some suspicious and non-portable constructs (likely to be bugs) in C language source code.
 The term is now applied generically to tools that flag suspicious usage in software written in any computer language.
 The term lint-like behavior is sometimes applied to the process of flagging suspicious language usage.
 Lint-like tools generally perform static analysis of source code.

 	“Lint as a term can also refer more broadly to syntactic discrepancies in general, especially in interpreted languages like JavaScript and Python.
-For example, modern lint checkers are often used to find code that doesn't correspond to certain style guidelines.
+For example, modern lint checkers are often used to find code that doesn’t correspond to certain style guidelines.
 They can also be used as simple debuggers for common errors, or hard to find errors such as heisenbugs.

 	“This technique is formally referred to as static code analysis.” —[Wikipedia](http://en.wikipedia.org/wiki/Lint_(software))